-RELATIONSHIPS

-Action Deliverable Timeline Responsibility

-Establish and maintain mutually beneficial relationships with First Nations stakeholders and organisations.
-Meet with local First Nations stakeholders and organisations to develop guiding principles for future engagement.
-August 2023 Lead: GM Community Development and Events

-Support: Manager Community Partnerships
+RELATIONSHIPS Action Deliverable Timeline Responsibility 1.
+Establish and maintain mutually beneficial Meet with local First Nations stakeholders and organisations to develop guiding principles for future engagement.
+August 2023 Lead: GM Community Development and Events relationships with First Nations stakeholders Support: Manager Community Partnerships and organisations.
 Develop and implement an engagement plan for First Nations stakeholders and organisations.
-December 2023 Lead: GM Community Development and Events

-Support: Manager Community Partnerships

-Communicate Council's yearly projects of importance for First Nations people to the RAP Reference Group.
-July 2023, 2024 Lead: GM Community Development and Events

-Support: First Nations Liaison Officer
+December 2023 Lead: GM Community Development and Events Support: Manager Community Partnerships Communicate Council's yearly projects of importance for First Nations people to the RAP Reference Group.
+July 2023, 2024 Lead: GM Community Development and Events Support: First Nations Liaison Officer

 RELATIONSHIPS

 Action Deliverable Timeline Responsibility

-Promote Council's commitment to the Uluru Establish a communication plan to communicate Council's commitment to the Uluru Statement from the Heart.
+2. Promote Council's commitment to the Uluru Statement from Establish a communication plan to communicate Council's commitment to the Uluru Statement from the Heart.
 June 2023 Lead: GM Community Development and Events

-Statement from Support:

 the Heart.
-Manager Communications
+Support: Manager Communications

-Council to display the official Uluru June 2023 Lead:

-Statement from the Heart in Council buildings.
-GM Community Development and Events
+Council to display the official Uluru Statement from the Heart in Council buildings.
+June 2023 Lead: GM Community Development and Events

 Support: Manager Brand

 Engage key stakeholders to facilitate workshops designed to inform community and council employees about Uluru Statement from the Heart.
 June 2023 Lead: GM Community Development and Events

 Support: First Nations Liaison Officer

-RELATIONSHIPS Action Deliverable Timeline Responsibility 3.
-Build relationships through celebrating National Reconciliation Circulate Reconciliation Australia's NRW resources and reconciliation materials to Council employees.
-May 2023, 2024 and 2025 Lead: GM Community Development and Events Support: Manager Week (NRW).
-Communications RAP Working Group and RAP Champions to participate in two external NRW events per year.
-27 May-3 June 2023, 2024 and 2025 Development and Events Support: First Nations Liaison Officer Encourage and support employees and senior leaders to participate in at least one external event per year to recognise and celebrate NRW.
+RELATIONSHIPS · Action Deliverable Timeline Responsibility 3.
+Build relationships through celebrating National Reconciliation Week (NRW).
+Circulate Reconciliation Australia's NRW resources and reconciliation materials to Council employees.
+May 2023, 2024 and 2025 Lead: GM Community Development and Events Support: Manager Communications RAP Working Group and RAP Champions to participate in two external NRW events per year.
+27 May-3 June 2023, 2024 and 2025 Lead: GM Community Development and Events Support: First Nations Liaison Officer Encourage and support employees and senior leaders to participate in at least one external event per year to recognise and celebrate NRW.
 27 May-3 June 2023, 2024 and 2025 Lead: GM Community Development and Events Support: Manager Community Partnerships Organise at least one NRW event each year.
 27 May-3 June 2023, 2024 and 2025 Lead: GM Community Development and Events Support: First Nations Liaison Officer Register all our NRW events on Reconciliation Australia's NRW website.
 May 2023, 2024 and 2025 Lead: GM Community Development and Events Support: Manager Communications Erect National Reconciliation Week street banners in partnership with Reconciliation Australia.
-March 2023, 2024 and 2025 Lead: GM Community Development and Events Support: Manager Brand/ Maintenance an Logistic Specialis
+March 2023, 2024 and 2025 Lead: GM Community Development and Events Support: Manager Brand/ Maintenance and Logistic Specialist